 Handwashing with soap and educational achievement are closely linked.

 Long before children are of school age, inadequate hygiene practices can lead to diarrhea and other infections that contribute to stunting.
-Stunting is a condition that not only impedes a child’s physical height, but also their cognitive development, setting students back from their peers even before the first day of school.
-One of the reasons we co-founded the Clean, Fed & Nurtured Community of Practice was to explore how an integrated approach might fight stunting.
+Stunting impedes a child’s cognitive development, setting students back from their peers even before the first day of school.
+One of the reasons the Global Handwashing Partnership co-founded Clean, Fed & Nurtured was to explore how an integrated approach might fight stunting.

 Handwashing with soap is a foundational component of healthy schools.[i]

-[iii] Pickering AJ, Davis J, Blum AG, Scalmanini J, Oyier B, Okoth G, Breiman RF and Ram PK.
+[iii] Pickering AJ, Davis J, Blum AG, Scalmanini J, Oyier B, Okoth G, Breiman RF, Ram PK.
 Access to Waterless Hand Sanitizer Improves Student Hand Hygiene Behavior in Primary Schools in Nairobi, Kenya.
-Am J Trop Med Hyg 2013; 89: (3) 411-418.
+Am J Trop Med Hyg, 2013; 89(3): 411-18.